 His big break came when he decided to concentrate on pinewood furniture, quite simply because pine timber did not exist in India!
 After first importing pine from New Zealand and creating a now-iconic ‘fusion’ between Indian metal jali furniture and European designs, the stage was set for a massive leap forward.
-Amit had made his first £1m before he turned 30!
+Amit had made his first £1m before he turned 30.

 He chose the latter, creating:

-In less than two years an annual growth rate in excess of 100% was quickly achieved.
+In less than two years, an annual growth rate in excess of 100% was achieved.

-Amit strongly believes that the era of conventional trade is over now and he aims to further develop Artisan Furniture as an online platform which empowers retailers who are affected by internet sales.
-It is a strategic business unit (SBU) within the Global Vision legal entity, catering to independent retailers and ecommerce companies.
+Amit strongly believes that the era of conventional trade is now over and he aims to further develop Artisan Furniture as an online platform which empowers retailers who are affected by internet sales, and artisans who practice arts that have been in their family for centuries.

 “We remain a proud contributor into the British economy with a carefully controlled global growth strategy in place.
 We are ready, willing and able to respond to future opportunities and challenges.”